simupy/simupy/README.md

 sys = DynamicalSystem(sp.Matrix([-x1+x2-x3, -x1*x2-x2+u, -x1+u]), x, u)
 ```

-which will automatically create callable functions for the state equations and jacobians using ``sympy.lambdify``.
+which will automatically create callable functions for the state equations, output equations, and jacobians.
+By default, the code generator uses a wrapper for ``sympy.lambdify``.
+You can change it by passing the system initialization arguments ``code_generator`` (the function) and additional key-word arguments to the generator in a dictionary ``code_generator_args``.
+You can change the defaults for future systems by changing the module values

+``python
+import simupy.Systems
+simupy.Systems.DEFAULT_CODE_GENERATOR = your_code_generator_function
+simupy.Systems.DEFAULT_CODE_GENERATOR_ARGS = {'extra_arg': value}
+``

 A number of helper classes/functions exist to simplify the construction of models.
 For example, a linear feedback controller can be defined as

 ```python
 from simupy.Systems import LTISystem